nlavaee/Projects/MachineLearning_ICUPatients/README.md

 I received the skeleton of these files and proceeded to write the functions in order to perform feature extraction, Hyperparameter & model selection [Linear & RBF Kernel SVM].
 I also handled class imbalanced data and how to properly set class weights.

-My final report can be found under Report.pdf.